Statistically and Computationally Efficient Change Point Localization in Regression Settings: Introduction

-The low-dimensional $(p\ll n)$ change point linear regression model has been extensively considered by many authors including \cite{bai1998estimating}, \cite{qu2007estimating}, and most recently \cite{zhang2015multiple}.
-Most of the existing works in this setting focus on the cases where the number of change points, $K$, is a fixed constant.
+In the literature, change-point detection for low-dimensional $(p\ll n)$ linear regression models has been extensively studied by many authors including \cite{bai1998estimating}, \cite{qu2007estimating}, and more recently \cite{zhang2015multiple}.
+Most of the existing works in this setting focus on the case where the number of change-points, $K$, is a fixed constant.

-In the high-dimensional regime where $p\gg n$, the change point regression model has also received recent attention.
-In particular, \cite{lee2016lasso} extended Lasso to the high-dimensional single-change-point setting and showed that both the change point and the regression parameters $\{\beta_t^*\}_{t=1}^n$ can be consistently estimated.
-Later, \cite{lee2018oracle} extended their results to the high-dimensional quantile regression model. \cite{kaul2018parameter} proposed a highly efficient algorithm for the setting of exactly one change point.
-Both \cite{lee2016lasso} and \cite{kaul2018parameter} showed that in the one change point setting, the change point can be estimated with sup-norm error satisfying $\epsilon= O_p(1/n)$. \cite{zhang2015change} studied the Sparse Group Lasso (SGL) algorithm for the multiple change points setting.
-The authors showed that SGL returns consistent change point estimators with $\epsilon=o_p(1)$ when the number of change point $K$ is bounded. \cite{leonardi2016computationally} showed that, by using a binary search algorithm, consistent estimation can be achieved with $\epsilon=O_p(1/\sqrt n)$ even when the number of change points $K$ diverges as $n\to \infty$.
+Change-point detection for the high-dimensional linear regression model where $p\gg n$, has also received recent attention.
+In particular, \cite{lee2016lasso} extended Lasso to the high-dimensional single change-point setting and showed that both the change-point and the regression parameters $\{\beta_t^*\}_{t=1}^n$ can be consistently estimated.
+Later, \cite{lee2018oracle} extended their results to the high-dimensional quantile regression model. \cite{kaul2018parameter} proposed a highly efficient algorithm for the setting of exactly one change-point.
+Both \cite{lee2016lasso} and \cite{kaul2018parameter} showed that in the \emph{single} change-point setting, the change-point can be estimated with sup-norm error satisfying $\epsilon= O_p(1/n)$. \cite{zhang2015change} studied the Sparse Group Lasso (SGL) algorithm for the multiple change-points setting.
+The authors showed that SGL returns consistent change-point estimators with $\epsilon=o_p(1)$ when the number of change-points $K$ is bounded. \cite{leonardi2016computationally} showed that, by using a binary search algorithm, consistent estimation can be achieved with $\epsilon=O_p(1/\sqrt n)$ even when the number of change-points $K$ diverges as $n\to \infty$.